Photo: Packed house at AMC 2018, Edinburgh, representing 30+ different airlines & many OTA's

 Building on the highly successful conference last year (click here if you want to access the presentations) about "Getting ahead in the Digital Age," this year's AMC is focused on how to engage with customers - whether in the direct or indirect channels.
 Ancillaries and Merchandising are challenged in different ways depending on the channel.
 So getting a customer experience that allows customers to easily and consistently buy a range of products and services is central to this year's event.
 Having a strategy for ancillaries - whether it is classic ones like cars and hotels - or even bags and seats is a first step, but getting the highly siloed organisation to execute is also fundamental.
 This year tackling the actual delivery of ancillaries will also feature as a one of the events hot topics, which you will find below.

-Registration from $299 USD (Airline and Travel & Hospitaliy Providers) and $999 USD (Vendors) through Friday 25th January 2019.
+Registration from $399 USD (Airline and Travel & Hospitaliy Providers) and $1,099 USD (Vendors) is available through Friday 1st March 2019.
 Note: Registration is $100 additional for payment by bank transfer.

 Are we delivering for customers?